 Nova Roma, an international organization "dedicated to the study and restoration of ancient Roman culture".
 Including the Cultus Deorum Romanorum.

 Nuntii Latini, the Latin news report of the Finnish Radio.

 Many Badass Creeds are Pretentious Latin Mottoes, such as Semper FidelisLat.
 Always Faithful (USMC), Semper ParatusLat.
 Always Prepared (USCG), Per Mare, Per TerramLat.
-By Sea, By Land (Royal Marines), Ad Astra Per Aspera (NASA, the RAF),Lat.
-Through Adversity to the Stars, Qualitas Potentia NostraLat.
+By Sea, By Land (Royal Marines), Ad Astra Per Aspera (NASA for the Apollo missions - "ad lunam" would have been better),Lat.
+Through Adversity to the Stars, Per Ardua Ad Astra (the RAF),Lat. also Through Adversity to the Stars, Per Ardua Ad Alta (Birmingham University),Lat.
+Through Adversity to the Heights, Qualitas Potentia NostraLat.
 Quality is Our Might (Finnish Air Force), Citius, Altius, Fortius (The Olympics),Lat.
 Faster, Higher, Stronger and so on.